1234554321-00/Submission6438-Rebuttal-Reviewer-t5i9/README.md

 | Convergence | Faster (stable gradients) | Slower (noisy gradients) |
 | Scalability | Limited to ~100K nodes | Scales to millions |

-**For larger graphs:** We discuss mini-batch adaptation in Appendix B.6:
+For larger graphs: We discuss mini-batch adaptation in Appendix B.6:
-- **Spectral approximation:** Use randomized SVD (Halko et al., 2011) or Lanczos iteration
+- Spectral approximation: Use randomized SVD (Halko et al., 2011) or Lanczos iteration
-- **Mini-batch MI:** Sample negatives from current batch + memory bank
+- Mini-batch MI: Sample negatives from current batch + memory bank
-- **Incremental eigen-updates:** Update Φ every N epochs instead of every iteration
+- Incremental eigen-updates: Update Φ every N epochs instead of every iteration

 ---

-### **6.2 Complete Section to Add**
+### 6.2 Complete Section to Add

-**Section 4.1: Experimental Setup (add after dataset description)**
+Section 4.1: Experimental Setup (add after dataset description)

 ---

-**Training protocol.** We adopt full-batch gradient descent for all experiments, consistent with standard hypergraph neural network evaluation protocols (Feng et al., 2019; Chien et al., 2022; Huang et al., 2021).
+Training protocol.
+We adopt full-batch gradient descent for all experiments, consistent with standard hypergraph neural network evaluation protocols (Feng et al., 2019; Chien et al., 2022; Huang et al., 2021).
 All datasets fit comfortably in GPU memory (NVIDIA V100 32GB), with the largest (Yelp, 50,758 nodes) requiring 18.2GB peak memory usage.
 Full-batch training provides three key advantages for our framework:

-1. **Exact spectral decomposition:** Computing the K=32 leading eigenvectors of the hypergraph Laplacian L_H ∈ ℝ^{n×n} requires access to the complete graph structure.
+1. Exact spectral decomposition: Computing the K=32 leading eigenvectors of the hypergraph Laplacian L_H ∈ ℝ^{n×n} requires access to the complete graph structure.
 While mini-batch approximations exist (e.g., Lanczos iteration on subgraphs), they introduce additional approximation error that would confound our quantization analysis.

-2. **Stable MI estimation:** Our contrastive mutual information estimator benefits from drawing negative samples uniformly from the entire hyperedge set E. Mini-batch sampling would restrict negatives to the current batch, reducing estimation quality (Tschannen et al., 2020).
+2. Stable MI estimation: Our contrastive mutual information estimator benefits from drawing negative samples uniformly from the entire hyperedge set E. Mini-batch sampling would restrict negatives to the current batch, reducing estimation quality (Tschannen et al., 2020).

-3. **Convergence stability:** Full-batch gradients eliminate the variance introduced by mini-batch sampling, enabling cleaner analysis of our joint optimization dynamics (Figure 5a).
+3. Convergence stability: Full-batch gradients eliminate the variance introduced by mini-batch sampling, enabling cleaner analysis of our joint optimization dynamics (Figure 5a).

-**Optimizer and hyperparameters.** We use AdamW (Loshchilov & Hutter, 2019) with learning rate 0.001, β₁ = 0.9, β₂ = 0.999, weight decay 10^{-4}.
+Optimizer and hyperparameters.
+We use AdamW (Loshchilov & Hutter, 2019) with learning rate 0.001, β₁ = 0.9, β₂ = 0.999, weight decay 10^{-4}.
 Learning rate follows cosine annealing with warm restarts every 100 epochs.
 Gradient clipping is applied at norm 1.0 for stability.
 Temperature annealing for Gumbel-Softmax: τ(t) = max(0.1, 2.0 × 0.95^{t/100}).

-**Training time.** Table 4.1 reports wall-clock training time per epoch on V100 GPU.
+Training time.
+Table 4.1 reports wall-clock training time per epoch on V100 GPU.
 QAdapt's training is slower than baseline HGNNs (89ms vs. 18ms per epoch on IMDB) due to MI estimation and spectral decomposition overhead.
 However, we emphasize that:
-- **Spectral decomposition** is performed once before training and cached
+- Spectral decomposition is performed once before training and cached
-- **Inference time** is where speedup matters (89ms → 18ms, see Section 6.3)
+- Inference time is where speedup matters (89ms → 18ms, see Section 6.3)
-- **Training is one-time cost**; deployed models benefit from inference speedup
+- Training is one-time cost; deployed models benefit from inference speedup

-**Scalability to larger graphs.** For hypergraphs exceeding GPU memory (~1M nodes), we provide a mini-batch variant in Appendix B.6 using:
+Scalability to larger graphs.
+For hypergraphs exceeding GPU memory (~1M nodes), we provide a mini-batch variant in Appendix B.6 using:
 - Randomized SVD for approximate eigenvectors (Halko et al., 2011)
 - Memory bank for MI negative sampling (He et al., 2020)
 - Neighborhood sampling for local attention computation (Hamilton et al., 2017)

 Preliminary experiments on a 500K-node synthetic hypergraph show 12% accuracy degradation with mini-batch (82.3% vs. 84.6%), suggesting our framework can adapt to larger scales with acceptable trade-offs.

-**Table 4.1: Training configuration summary**
+Table 4.1: Training configuration summary

 | Parameter | Value | Justification |
 |-----------|-------|---------------|